-The American Graduate University is pleased to be a leader in the fields of positive psychology, neuropsychology, and positive neuropsychology.
+The Graduate University of America, New School of Positive Psychology is pleased to be a leader in the fields of positive psychology, neuropsychology, and positive neuropsychology.

 We are also a member of the prestigious University Consortium.